blackboxnlp/2020/index.md

 ## Organizers

-### Grzegorz Chrupała
+### Afra Alishahi
-Grzegorz Chrupała (g.chrupala@uvt.nl) is an Assistant Professor at the Department of Cognitive Science and Artificial Intelligence at Tilburg University.
-His research focuses on computational models of language learning from multimodal signals such as speech and vision and on the analysis and interpretability of representations emerging in multilayer neural networks.
-His work has appeared in venues such as *Computational Linguistics*, ACL, EMNLP and CoNLL.
-He has served as area chair for ACL, EMNLP and CoNLL and he co-organized the first edition of BlackboxNLP.
+Afra Alishahi (a.alishahi@uvt.nl) is an Associate Professor of Cognitive Science and Artificial Intelligence at Tilburg University, the Netherlands.
+Her main research interest is developing computational models for studying the process of human language acquisition.
+Recently she has been studying the emergence of linguistic structure in grounded models of language learning.
+She has chaired CoNLL 2015, and organized the EACL Workshop on Cognitive Aspects of Computational Language Acquisition in 2009, and co-organized the first edition of BlackboxNLP.

 ### Yonatan Belinkov
 Yonatan Belinkov (belinkov@seas.harvard.edu) is a Postdoctoral Fellow at the Harvard School of Engineering and Applied Sciences (SEAS) and the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).